 Legacy of Heroines Scholarship Program launches

-This program provides financial support, mentoring, and leadership development opportunities for students who seek involvement in and knowledge about the political process and public service.
-Since its inception, the program has provided scholarships to 266 students through the generous support of donors.
+This program provides financial support, mentoring, and leadership development opportunities for students who seek involvement in and knowledge about gender and politics, the political process, public service, and women’s leadership.
+Since its inception, the program has provided scholarships to 279 students through the generous support of donors.

 New director hired

 Dr. Dianne Bystrom is hired as the Catt Center director after a national search.
 She directed the center for 22 years.

 The Catt Center coordinates civic engagement activities throughout the year for students and members of the university and Ames communities, often forming partnerships among student, campus, and civic organizations.
 The center annually sponsors voter registration drives.
 In election years, the Catt Center sponsors debate watches, candidate forums, and caucus education programs.

 This web-based resource now contains more than 2,800 speeches, interviews, and debates and nearly 3,000 political ads from more than 730 current and historical women political leaders from around the world.
 This unique resource, utilized by researchers from the United States and around the world, averages more than 20,000 page visits each month.

 The annual calendar honors 12 current students, faculty, and staff who have distinguished themselves through their actions, accomplishments, and involvement at Iowa State University.
 With the publication of the 2022 calendar, 180 women have been honored.